The author is an avid PC gamer with a passion for business simulation games.

 Capitalism II is just an expansion of the first game, with improved A.I. and a few more things you can do.
-Sadly, the Capitalism series hasn't been updated in over a decade.

 5. Europa Universalis

-Some wouldn't call Europa Universalis a business game, from a grand perspective it is one, because it's about running a country.
+Some wouldn't call Europa Universalis a business game; from a grand perspective, it is one because it's about running a country.
 The key aim in this game is not to bankrupt your country, keep inflation in check, and try to expand your country's territory while keeping good diplomatic relationships with other empires.

 Europa Universalis has some interesting sequels, such as:

-- Europa Universalis II (2001) spans 1419 to 1820.
+- Europa Universalis II (2001), which spans 1419 to 1820.

-- Europa Universalis III (2007) starts in 1453 and ends in 1789, just before the French Revolution.
+- Europa Universalis III (2007), which starts in 1453 and ends in 1789, just before the French Revolution.